SandyRodger/launch_school_books/ruby_core_tools.md

 ##### Plugins

 -  Don't forget to check these out as your  use of rbenv expands.
-Of particular ntoe is `ruby-build` which adds the `install` command to the `rbenv` command so you can install rubies directly with rbenv.
+Of particular note is `ruby-build` which adds the `install` command to the `rbenv` command so you can install rubies directly with rbenv.

 ### [Summary](https://launchschool.com/books/core_ruby_tools/read/ruby_version_managers#summary)